Lawrence Weiner

 Notable exhibitions

-Lawrence Weiner participated in major international biennials throughout his career, including multiple editions of Documenta (1972, 1977, 1982, 2012), the Venice Biennale (1972, 1984, 2003, 2013), and the 27th São Paulo Biennale in 2006.
+Lawrence Weiner participated in major international biennials throughout his career, including multiple editions of Documenta (1972, 1977, 1982, 2012), the Venice Biennale (1972, 1984, 2003, 2013), and the 27th São Paulo Biennale in 2006, establishing his position as a foundational figure in Conceptual art.

 His museum retrospectives include the landmark As Far As the Eye Can See at the Whitney Museum, New York (2007), which traveled to MOCA Los Angeles and K21 in Düsseldorf, as well as solo exhibitions at the Walker Art Center in Minneapolis (1994), Kunsthaus Bregenz (2016), and Holstebro Kunstmuseum in Denmark (2021).
 Other key institutional shows were held at the Stedelijk Museum Amsterdam (2014), SFMOMA (1992), and Museo Tamayo in Mexico City (2004), affirming his global reach.